Photo: Marino Fernandez (center) celebrates with the first two Automotive Technician graduates at FCC Hialeah.

 Marino said he never actually pursued teaching as a career path.
 He was recruited by Florida Career College, he said, to teach part-time at the Hialeah campus while still working at an auto technician at a local car dealership.

-As fate would have it, however, a full-time opportunity opened up and, by then, he had established a positive reputation throughout the FCC automotive technician program.
+As fate would have it, however, a full-time opportunity opened up and, by then, he had established a positive reputation throughout the Automotive Technician Program.

 “I was teaching night classes at first, and when students heard about me and learned about my style and the way I do things, everyone wanted to transfer to nights because they wanted me as a teacher,” he said.